unisave-cloud/docs/introduction.md

 <a name="data"></a>
 ## Data

-What is this `PlayerEntity`?
-An *entity* is a collection of data that can be stored in the database.
+An *entity* is a collection of data that can be stored in a database.

-This `PlayerEntity` is defined as follows:
+The `PlayerEntity` seen above is defined as follows:

 ```cs
 using System;